 - When the lamb is done, uncover the pot, turn up the heat and cook the mixture until almost dry.

 - Scoop the lamb mixture onto a platter.
-Top with the fried onion slices, onion leaves, sliced chili and cilantro.
+Top with the fried shallots, onion leaves, sliced chili and cilantro.
 Serve hot.